ppy/osu-wiki/wiki/People/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 The following are modding traits expected of Beatmap Nominators:

 - **Coverage of all common difficulty levels.**
-  - Most beatmaps will have a spread of [difficulties](/wiki/Beatmap/Difficulty) ranging from easy up to expert, and so Beatmap Nominators must be proficient in modding such difficulties.
+  - Most beatmaps will have a spread of [difficulties](/wiki/Beatmap/Difficulty) ranging from Easy up to Expert, and so Beatmap Nominators must be proficient in modding such difficulties.
 Proficiency in modding extremely high level difficulties is not required.
 - **Identification of unrankable issues, including ones tools cannot detect, such as incorrect timing or metadata.**
 - **Comparison between parts of a beatmap to support issues or suggestions.**
   - Referencing other parts of the beatmap is useful for keeping suggestions in line with the original styles and ideas the mapper has in their map.